 Cachoeira do Cleandro

-This is an interesting and unique destination.
+This is an exciting and unique destination.
 Access Cachoeira do Cleandro in Itacaré from the water, navigating the Rio de Contas.

 Cachoeira do Tijuípe

 Although it does not belong to the municipality of Itacaré but Uruçuca, the Cachoeira do Tijuípe is usually on the itinerary of those who travel to Itacaré.
-With a fall of 8 meters high and an extension of 15 meters, it guarantees plenty of room for bathers.
+A fall of 8 meters high and an extension of 15 meters guarantees plenty of room for bathers.

 The waterfall, whose name means “calm water”, is inside a private area and has a restaurant.
 The entrance costs R$20 per person.